 Most users of Photoshop should already know about layer effects.
 These are the extra little tidbits added onto layers via the small “fx” icon in the lower-left corner of the layers palette.
 Using these effects you can build a number of extra features like shadows, gradients, bevels, and a whole lot more.

 For this brief tutorial, I'd like to explain how to convert a collection of layer effects into their own layers.
-Most effects are customizable and stack together when adding layer effects (or layer styles) onto a shape.
+Most effects can be customized and stack together when adding layer effects (or layer styles) onto a shape.
 But if you ever need to edit the effects individually you'll need to create new layers out of each effect.
 The process is quite simple but also tricky if you've never done it before.

 I've drawn a rounded rectangle on the document about half the height.
 The shape's color doesn't matter because it'll be overwritten using layer styles.
 Here is my setup for each layer style: